TITAN-Softwork-Solutions/CCGT-String-Packer/README.md

    * computes address from `base + RVA`
    * flips protection to RW via `VirtualProtect`
-   * decrypts with ChaCha20 using matching nonce derivation
+   * verifies and decrypts using ChaCha20-Poly1305

+     * authentication covers ciphertext and region metadata
+   * if authentication fails, the region is left encrypted
    * restores original protection

-Result: string call sites remain valid and the program runs normally, but the on-disk binary no longer contains plaintext strings.
+Result: string call sites remain valid and the program runs normally, but the on-disk binary no longer contains plaintext strings and unauthorized modification of protected regions is detected at runtime.

 ---